Lincoln’s Tomb

 HISTORY

-President Lincoln and his wife Mary decided to go to Ford Theatre on the night of Good Friday, April 14, 1865.
-Actor John Wilkes Booth assassinated Abraham Lincoln.
-Lincoln’s body was embalmed.
-His body laid in state in the East Room of the White House.
-After a funeral service at there White House, his body went on display in Representative Hall for two days so more People could say their good-byes.
+President Lincoln and his wife Mary decided to go to Ford Theatre on the night of Good Friday, April 14, 1865, where the actor John Wilkes Booth assassinated the President.
+Lincoln’s body was embalmed, and lay in state in the East Room of the White House.
+After a funeral service there, his body went on display in Representative Hall for two days so more people could say their goodbyes.

-His body along with the caskets of sons Willie and Eddie were loaded onto a funeral train along with family and security guards.
+His body, along with the caskets of sons Willie and Eddie, was loaded onto a funeral train together with family and security guards.
 They visited 10 cities in a 1,700 mile trip before heading to Springfield for burial in Oak Ridge Cemetery.
-The caskets were put in a temporary tomb while the Lincoln Memorial Tomb complex was constructed.
+The caskets were put in a temporary tomb while the Lincoln Memorial tomb complex was constructed.
 The tomb section was finished enough in 1871 to receive the family caskets.

-However, it wasn’t any of these family caskets to be first to be laid to rest here.
-The Lincolns’ son Tad was the first one to be laid to rest in this Lincoln Family tomb because he died earlier that year from TB.
+However, it wasn’t any of these to be first to be laid to rest here.
+That distinction went to Lincolns’ son Tad, the first one to be laid to rest in this Lincoln Family tomb because he had died earlier that year from TB.

-Lincoln’s wooden casket was falling apart, so his body was moved into an iron casket which was placed inside a lead box that was placed in the red stone sarcophgus, located in a place of honor, in the middle of this room.
+Lincoln’s wooden casket was falling apart, so his body was moved into an iron casket which was placed inside a lead box that was placed in the sarcophagus, located in a place of honor, in the middle of this room.

 It was all finished and dedicated in 1874 and many people came to pay their respects.
-Others had other devious plans.
-Bad characters in a counterfeiting ring hatched a plan to steal Lincoln’s body and hold it for a $200,000 ransom and to demand the release from jail their master engraver.
+Others had more devious plans.
+Bad characters in a counterfeiting ring hatched a plan to steal Lincoln’s body and hold it for a $200,000 ransom, and demand the release from jail of their master engraver.
 Luckily, a brave Pinkerton detective had infiltrated this group and stopped them J.I.T.

-This attempt really upset Robert Lincoln, who gave directions to the Lincoln National Monument Association to move Lincoln’s casket to the passages below the Tomb.
-Lincoln’s casket stayed hidden under a wood pile for two years.
-A new secret grave was dug for Abraham Lincoln’s remains and it stayed there until 1899 when the state of Illinois decided the memorial needed a face-lift and repair.
+Their plot greatly upset Robert Lincoln, who gave directions to the Lincoln National Monument Association to move his father’s casket to the passages below the tomb.
+There it stayed hidden under a wood pile for two years.
+A new secret grave was dug for Abraham Lincoln’s remains, and it stayed there until 1899, when the state of Illinois decided the memorial needed a facelift and repair.

 Robert came up with secret plans.
 In 1901, the iron casket of Abraham Lincoln was put in a sarcophagus placed ten feet below the marble floor of the burial chamber, in an iron barred cage.
 The hole was filled with cement and covered with marble flooring, never to be disturbed again.

-The second renovation of this beautiful Lincoln’s Tomb happened in 1931 which involved a complete redesign of the interior of the tomb, which created “the inside corridors, installation of marble and bronze orientation and the adding of small statues.”
+The second renovation of this beautiful Lincoln’s Tomb came in 1931, which involved a complete redesign of the interior of the tomb, which created “the inside corridors, installation of marble and bronze orientation and the adding of small statues.”

 The handsome bronze bust of Lincoln by Borglum was proudly added outside in the front of the Lincoln Tomb.
 Soldiers during WW2 would rub the bust’s nose for good luck, which started this custom.
 It is no wonder Lincoln’s nose is so shiny!